jjr113/cs1666_organization/adv_topics/ProcGen.md

   - Perlin Noise Implementation in our 2D Game
   - How we tweaked the Perlin Noise algorithm
   - Procedural Generation Demo
+  - Perlin Noise Variants
-- Challenges and Future Plans (5 minutes)
+- Challenges and Future Plans (10 minutes)
   - Limitations and Challenges
   - Future Plans
     - Blue Noise
     - Texture Generation
+    - Graphs
 - Conclusion (5 minutes)
     - Summarize critical takeaways from the presentation
     - Reinforce the importance of Perlin Noise in creating natural-looking patterns